 The "Double Tint" Strategy for Calgary Heat

 What if you want heat rejection in the back, too?
-Since factory glass is just colored (not heat blocking), many clients choose to tint over the factory tint.
+Since factory glass is just colored (not heat blocking), many clients choose to add clear ceramic film over the factory tint.
+On the fronts, the film stays light and legal—it's there for heat, not darkness.

 |---|---|---|---|